spidernet-io/spiderpool/docs/README.md

 * Data packages carry the actual IP addresses of Pods, enabling direct north-south communication based on Pod IPs.
 This connectivity across multi-cloud networks enhances flexibility and ease of use.

 * Underlay CNI can create virtual interfaces using different parent network interfaces on the host, providing isolated subnets for applications with high network overhead, such as storage and observability.

-* macvlan, ipvlan, and SR-IOV is crucial for supporting RDMA network acceleration.
-RDMA significantly enhances performance for latency-sensitive and network I/O-intensive applications, surpassing overlay network solutions in terms of network performance.

 <div style="text-align:center">
   <img src="./images/arch.png" alt="Your Image Description">